StianNOR/Homelab/README.md

 > [!CAUTION]
 > Disclaimer ⚠️
 <br><br>
-> This script is provided as-is and intended to be used on supported Linux distributions./
+> This script is provided as-is and intended to be used on supported Linux distributions.
 > While it has been tested on common setups, it may not work perfectly on every system and could cause issues or damage depending on your configuration.
 <br><br>
 > Use it at your own risk.
 Please back up any important data before running these scripts.
 The author is not responsible for any loss or damage.
 <br><br>
 > If you're unsure, try running these scripts first in a safe environment such as a virtual machine.
 <br><br>
 > Important: This project is fully open and free for everyone to use.
-It is not designed for cheating, hacking, or any harmful purposes./
+It is not designed for cheating, hacking, or any harmful purposes.
 > The code is shared in good faith for learning, improvement, and > community use.